-Folded plate structures is a type of shell structure consisting of a series of thin plates requiring more material than any other type of shell structure, also known as the hipped plate.
+These structures are a type of shell structure consisting of a series of thin plates, also known as the hipped plate.

 Types of folded plate structures:

-This folding plates are commonly used for short spans and are one, the drawback of this is that it does not provide enough area for concrete and top and bottom to resist compressive stresses.
-Could.
+These v-shaped plates are commonly used for short spans, it does not provide enough area for concrete, the top, and bottom to resist compressive stresses.

-They are common, used to cover, factory roof and petrol pump roof, and it also makes provisions for windows.
-Glazing.
+Butterfly-shaped folding plates are common used to cover factory roof and petrol pump roof, it also makes provisions for windows.

-Two types of reinforcement have been provided in the case of folded plate structures viz.
+Two types of reinforcement have been provided in these plate structures i.e. transverse reinforcement & longitudinal reinforcement.